The Cherrytree

 Descended from great tohunga my northern nannies practised old ways of korero where the tree was a conductor to speak with tupuna.

-Tohunga create karakia influenced by their surroundings.
-Healers use the tree for medicines and peace of mind.
+Tohunga of the old north created karakia influenced by their natural surroundings.
+Healers used the tree for medicines and family peace of mind.
+When nanny felt alone mum spoke about watching her go to a tree and kararia home.

-Canoes are chosen trees transported through weaving and carving into living ancestors we give name to.
+Canoes are chosen trees.
+Transported through weaving bush and carved into living ancestors we give names and sing songs about their lifeforce in water.

 The harp of a tree

-As the soil is nurtured by blood so our wairua is nurtured by the sounds of life.
+As the soil is nurtured by blood so our wairua is nurtured by the sounds of life through song and instruments.

 We weave geneology with sound and name to access the greatest or relevant branch or root source.